 Once SDG&E has determined the probability of success for each of the contracts in its portfolio, SDG&E must also consider a broader range of risk factors that can impact multiple projects or its entire portfolio.
-SDG&E evaluates the impact of these factors, which include, but are not limited to the following load and resource factors on a monthly basis: (i) Retail Sales; (ii) RPS Program Rules; (iii) Project Viability; (ivand (iii) Existing RPS Contracts; (v) Policy Procurement; and (vi) Other Procurement Authorizations.
+SDG&E evaluates the impact of these factors, which include but are not limited to the following load and resource factors on a monthly basis: (i) Retail Sales; (ii) Project Viability; and (iii) Existing RPS Contracts.
 A representative list of these major factors is described below.
 SDG&E also considers the impact of regulatory factors, which are described in more detail under Section 4.C.